2022–23 Stoke City F.C. season

-The 2022–23 season is Stoke City's 106th season in the Football League, the 46th in the second tier and ninth in the Championship.
+The 2022–23 season was Stoke City's 106th season in the Football League, and the 46th in the second tier.

+In the summer of 2022, Stoke, restricted by Financial Fair Play brought in free transfers and loans.
+After a poor start one win in the opening five matches Michael O'Neill was sacked by the board and replaced by Sunderland manager Alex Neil.
+After beating Preston North End on 15 October, Stoke went on a run of three wins in 15 which saw them in danger of being involved in a relegation fight.
+High scoring victories over Blackburn Rovers, Coventry, Huddersfield Town, Reading, Sunderland and Swansea City pulled Stoke clear of trouble and into mid-table.
+Stoke's home form during the season was one the worst in the league with 12 defeats, 10 of which were by a single goal margin.

 Pre-season and friendlies

 In February 2022 Stoke announced a five-year multi-million pound refurbishment programme for the bet365 Stadium and the Clayton Wood Training Ground beginning in the summer of 2022 with the replacement of 8,400 seats in the Franklyn Stand and regeneration of The Players' Lounge and Delilah’s Bar.
 Leaving the club in the transfer window were Benik Afobe, Joe Allen, James Chester, Alfie Doughty, Steven Fletcher, Tom Ince, Christian Norton, Tashan Oakley-Boothe, Tommy Smith and Mario Vrančić.
 Whilst coming into the team were Harry Clarke, Aden Flint, Dwight Gayle, Gavin Kilkenny, Josh Laurent, Liam McCarron and Will Smallbone.

 The squad returned to Clayton Wood for pre-season training on 20 June and played a behind closed doors match against Leeds United on 2 July, they then spent a week at a training camp in Cork, Ireland.
 On 9 July Stoke beat League of Ireland First Division side Cork City 2–0 at Turners Cross.
 City then faced three League One teams, losing 2–0 to Accrington Stanley and Bristol Rovers whilst drawing 1–1 with Fleetwood Town.
 Stoke ended an unimpressive pre-season with a 2–1 defeat at Heart of Midlothian.